postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 ### Connecting to Slack, HipChat and other platforms

-Postman Pro users can pipe the team's activity feed to a communication channel of your choosing with the following integrations
+Postman Pro and Enterprise users can pipe the team's activity feed to a communication channel of your choosing with the following integrations

    *   [Postman Pro to Slack integration](/docs/pro/integrations/slack)
    *   [Postman Pro to Slack integration](/docs/pro/integrations/hipchat)